 Gallup’s 2022 State of the Global Workplace report found that only 33% of employees in the U.S. and Canada feel engaged in their work, a feeling that good bosses foster.
 Many employees reported experiencing negative emotions during the workday, including worry (41%), stress (50%), sadness (22%), and anger (18%)—a recipe for burnout.

 The report identified five sources that lead to burnout: unfair treatment at work, an unmanageable workload, unclear communication from managers, lack of manager support, and unreasonable time pressure.
-And “those five causes have one thing in common: your boss,” the report summarizes.
+“Those five causes have one thing in common: your boss,” the report summarizes.
 “Get a bad one and you are almost guaranteed to hate your job.”

-6 signs of a toxic boss
+8 signs of a toxic boss

 There are good bosses and there are not-so-good bosses.
 But while some managers can be disorganized, distant, or even a little annoying, that doesn’t mean they’re toxic.
 So what makes a truly harmful boss?
+Here are eight common signs:

-1. They don’t listen.
+1. They don’t listen

-“No organization can thrive without people learning from each other.
-Otherwise, we all do the same things we’ve always done,” Casciaro says.
+“No organization can thrive without people learning from each other—otherwise, we all do the same things we’ve always done,” Casciaro says.
 “There is no growth when you have a boss who makes it almost impossible to communicate upward and to convey mistakes.”
-And when you can’t communicate upward, you lose out on valuable opportunities to learn and contribute ideas and might feel like your work or ideas don’t matter.

-2. They micromanage.
+2. They micromanage

 At my job, we had to fill out a spreadsheet every day detailing what we spent our time working on.
 If we had a day that was a little less productive than others, we’d get a ping on Slack: “Why did you only edit two articles this day?”